 We mentioned this in the last section, but when a consultancy firm recommends third parties, they’re usually trustworthy and reliable.
 They can assist in your company goals, as well as efficiency and productivity.

 Commodity Jurisdictions Leave No Stone Unturned

 Certain jurisdictions rule over the products you import or export.
 These include the Commerce Control List or CCL and the U.S. Munitions List or USML.
 The USML has 21 different categories and the CCL 10, so there’s certainly room for error.

 You don’t want to guess wrong on the jurisdiction, though, as it can halt the progress of your imported or exported goods.
 If you run into a bind with jurisdictions, feel free to rely on your consulting team.
 They can quickly tell you which jurisdiction the good belongs to so that items get on the way to their destination on time.

 Choosing the Right Licenses Reduces Penalty Risk

 We’ve talked about the need for licenses throughout this article.
 Not every good requires a license, but for those that do, you can’t go without.
 Otherwise, you risk your items getting stopped and your company getting punished.

 There are several types of licenses a company that deals in imports or exports may need.
 These include:

 Your consulting firm can walk you through each of these licenses, explaining what they are, where and how to get them, and when you need them.
 Now, there’s never any need to second-guess whether you’ll have the right license to import or export goods.

-An import and export consulting service can provide many benefits to a company that makes or sells goods.
+A customs consulting service can provide many benefits to a company that makes or sells goods.
 Consulting firms save time with audits and outsourcing, improve productivity and efficiency, and they can even connect you with warehouses and logistics companies.
 A good consultant can also help you understand compliance, licenses, and the general ins and outs of importing and exporting.